 Interaction design begins with research.
 You need to understand who is going to use the product and what they want to accomplish.
 You need to understand their background.
 What applications they use and like.
-How they currently solve the problem the product will make easier.
+How they currently solve this problem, the one that your product solves more completely.
 What are the broad demographics of these users?
 How comfortable are they with technology?

 You also need to understand the technical limitations and the business goals of the project, but user research makes up the bulk of this initial phase.

 After the initial research is complete, you start exploring different solutions.
 This means quickly generating different approaches, different ways to solve the basic problem.
 Many of these will be dead ends.
 Their flaws will outweigh the benefits.
 That particular dog just won’t hunt.

 Eventually you will find a number of approaches that have legs.
 These are the ones you explore in more detail, that you refine and imagine more completely.

 A common mistake junior designers make is to focus on a single solution.
 After a brief outlining the problem, they come back with a detailed set of drawings ‘exploring’ a single solution.
 They ‘fall in love’ too early and fail to examine useful alternatives.